-"Take a census of the entire assembly of the Children of Israel, by families..."
+"Take a census of the entire assembly of the Children of Israel, according to their families..."
 (1:2)

 Because of G-d's love for the Jewish people, He commanded Moshe to count them.
 When they fell due to the golden calf, they were counted.
 When the Tabernacle was established, they were counted.
 (Rashi)